Mike-Wilkins/Hotel-Revenue-Report/README.md

 ## Business Requirements

-As part of our company annual review, we would like to present our stakeholders
+As part of our company annual review, we would like to present to our stakeholders a comprehensive dashboard detailing the business performance between 2018 and 2020.

 - **Is our hotel revenue growing by year?**<br/>
    We have two hotel types, so it would be good to segment revenue by hotel type.